I-dle: Impact

 In January 2020, (G)I-dle was voted one of the most anticipated artists in 2020 based on surveys of several Korean music agencies, broadcasting and program officials, composers and popular music critics.
 In February, the group achieved number one in ranking brand power with the most-interacted topics, "Lion", and world touring.
 According to Hyundai Motors Investment Firm, during the coronavirus pandemic, Cube Entertainment target shares increased by 36.67% due to (G)I-dle's growth with "Oh My God".
 On August 13, the label released a report of their earnings in the second quarter of the year; the sales in their record and broadcasting sectors rose by 349% (₩2 billion) from one year earlier as a result of I Trust, which sold 151,108 copies, the success of their I-Land: Who Am I concert, and Dumdi Dumdi's 98,587 sales.
 The same month, (G)I-dle surpassed 500 million streams on Spotify, becoming the first fourth-generation K-pop girl group to reach this mark.
 On August 26, it was reported that they were the first K-pop group to be interviewed by Forbes China.

-In 2022, (G)I-dle tops the annual NetEase Cloud Music chart in China, recorded more than 1 million total sales for two albums, I Never Die and I Love, and sold a whopping 20 million yuan (approximately 3.7 billion won in Korean currency).
+In February 28, 2023, the label released a report of their total earnings of 2022; the label's consolidated sales increased by 68% to ₩120.6 billion in total due to the popularity of "Tomboy", "Nxde" and its albums I Never Die and I Love, as well as the group's tour and advertisements.
+In 2022, (G)I-dle topped the annual NetEase Cloud Music chart in China, recorded more than one million total sales for two albums, I Never Die and I Love, and sold ¥20 million (approximately ₩3.7 billion).